 Knowing the best time to weigh yourself can help give more accurate scale readings, which is helpful if you are tracking your weight.

-Be it an active effort to record weight loss results, or a way of staying on top of weight gain, scales give us a quick reading of our current weight.
+Be it an active effort to record your weight loss results, monitor your progress in tackling lockdown weight gain or a way of staying on top of general weight gain, scales give us a quick reading of our current weight.
 However, factors like timing and water retention can often affect the accuracy of the result shown on the scales.

 With this in mind, we asked health professionals for their advice on the best time to weigh yourself.
 And what we learnt might surprise you: